-John Pollard, "Join Pollard.
+John Pollard, "John Pollard.
 I would like to ... (inaudible) second page under Proposal.
-If says the oper ... the operation will be confined to the processing grapes grown on the property.
-Uh, at times, it might be necessary to include grapes from other properties to adjust for acid baiance, sugar balace things like that.
-And so maybe if we have that as primarily. (noise .. inaudible)
+It says the oper ... the operation will be confined to the processing grapes grown on the property.
+Uh, at times, it might be necessary to include grapes from other properties io adjust for acid balance, sugar balace things like that.
+And so maybe if we have that as primarily. (noise .. inaudible'::